Amateur Astronomer Discovers Long-Dead NASA Satellite Has Come Back To Life - Slashdot

 I first read the headline as: Amateur astronomer discovered long dead by NASA satellite brought back to life.

-Interesting stealth (Score:3)
+Interesting stealth (Score:4, Funny)

 So, you "lose" your stealth satellite and then suddenly find one that has been dead for over a decade...